 Please confirm an Administrative NTP will be issued for equipment procurement.

-COR Request
+See question #8 on pg.
+2

 During the Site Visit, compression EMT connectors and couplings were observed throughout the facility.
 Set screw type couplings are not specifically disallowed in the specification.